Hero Mode

 Hero Mode, also known as Mayfield's Game in Australia and the United Kingdom, is a 2021 American independent comedy film directed by A.J.
 Tesler (in his directorial debut) and written by Jeff Carpenter.
 Produced by Marcy Carpenter, E.J.
 Kavounas, and Tesler, the film was released in American theaters on June 4, 2021, distributed by Blue Fox Entertainment. followed by video on demand on June 11, 2021.
-It received mixed reviews from critics.
+It received mixed to negative reviews from critics.